tarantool/tarantool/changelogs/unreleased/gh-5700-vy-fix-read-stalled-by-write.md

 ## bugfix/vinyl

-* Fixed a bug in Vinyl read iterator that could result in a significant performance degradation of range select requests in presence of an intensive write workload (gh-5700).
+* Fixed a bug in the vinyl read iterator that could result in a significant performance degradation of range select requests in the presence of an intensive write workload (gh-5700).